a19836/bloxtor/INSTALL.md

 	- Select Manage Modules.
 	- Click Install New Module.
 	- Select all modules, and finally, press the Install button in the top-right corner.
+	- Next, you will be redirected to the Manage Modules page, where you will need to activate all of them.

 ---